 For local roasters and dedicated coffee drinkers in Winston-Salem, coffee is life.
-We caught up with java masters from three of our beloved coffee shops—Krankies Coffee, Footnote, and Twin City Hive—to learn about their roasting techniques, find out how to perfect a home-brew, and discover must-try menu items for your next visit.
+We caught up with java masters from two of our beloved coffee shops—Krankies Coffee and Footnote—to learn about their roasting techniques, find out how to perfect a home-brew, and discover must-try menu items for your next visit.

 Q: How did your business start?
 In what ways has it grown?

 A: Joe Davis, Footnote – Before Footnote, there was (and still is) Foothills Brewing, Winston-Salem’s oldest operating craft brewery and one of the most popular craft breweries in North Carolina.
 Co-owners Jamie and Sarah Bartholomeus had been home-roasting for quite some time when Jamie decided to purchase a roaster.

 Located in downtown Winston-Salem, Footnote sits adjacent to Foothills Brewing in a former auto shop and shares space with Bookmarks Bookstore.
 Literature and coffee naturally complement one another, so the opening of Bookmarks encouraged the construction of Footnote, a coffee and cocktail bar.